To report a forest fire call 911 immediately.

 - Wildland Fires & Acres Burned in New York State - Table showing historical data of wildland fires in New York State from 1920-2011

-- Map of Wildfire Occurences by Town and Fire Danger Rating Area 1988-2012 - a map of nys showing the wildfire occurence by town and fire danger rating areas from 1987 to 2011
+- Map of Wildfires as Reported by NYS Forest Rangers and Fire Departments - a map of nys showing the wildfire occurence by town and fire danger rating areas from 1987 to 2011

 - Wildland Fire Resources - Offsite links related to wildland fire management